Help With Child Support And Custody Modifications

 What if I don’t earn high wages?
 Can I still be made to pay support?
 What about a support reduction?

 Finally, if you are spending more time with your child than you originally had been under the agreement, you may be entitled to a reduction in support.
-The idea is that for every additional day your child is with you, you will be putting costs directly to them.
+With each additional day that your child is with you, you cover costs directly for them.

-But these figures can be difficult to come to, which is why you need an experienced Scranton family law attorney to guide you through the process.
+But these figures can be difficult to come to.
+This is why you need an experienced Scranton family law attorney to guide you through the process.

 Attorney Craig Kalinoski Can Help With Your Support Modification Needs